NathanBresette/MeLSI/manuscript/MeLSI_Research_Paper_mSystems.md

 $^{5}$ Department of Radiology, University of Missouri, Columbia, Missouri, USA.

 $^{6}$ Division of Biological Sciences, University of Missouri, Columbia, Missouri, USA.

-## DATA AVAILABILITY

-MeLSI source code and all validation scripts are permanently archived at Zenodo (DOI: 10.5281/zenodo.17714848) and available at https://github.com/NathanBresette/MeLSI under the MIT license.
-All validation data and analysis scripts are included in the package repository for full reproducibility.
-The Atlas1006 and DietSwap datasets are available through the R microbiome package (https://microbiome.github.io/).

 ## REFERENCES